skytap/docker-machine-driver-skytap/README.md

 -   `--skytap-ssh-port`: SSH port
 -   `--skytap-ssh-user`: SSH user
 -   `--skytap-user-id`:	Skytap user ID
+-   `--skytap-vm-cpus`: The number of CPUs for the VM.
+The default is what’s configured for the source VM.
+-   `--skytap-vm-cpuspersocket`: Specifies how the total number of CPUs should be distributed across virtual sockets.
+The default is what’s configured for the source VM.
 -   `--skytap-vm-id`:	ID for the VM template to use
+-   `--skytap-vm-ram`: The amount of ram, in megabytes, allocated to the VM.
+The default is what’s configured for the source VM.
 -   `--skytap-vpn-id`: VPN ID to connect to the environment
 -   `--skytap-api-logging-level`: The logging level to use when running api commands.